(PDF copy can be viewed here)

 - Associate Vice Chancellor for Human Resources;

-- Associate Vice Chancellor and Director, Office of Equity and Diversity;
+- Associate Vice Chancellor and Director, Office of Equity & Diversity;

 - Title IX Coordinator.

 B. Chair or Co-Chairs and Vice Chair.

 A Chair or Co-Chairs recommended to and approved by the Chancellor shall head the CFW.
 The Chair or Co-Chairs may appoint a Vice Chair from the members of the CFW.
 The Chair or Co-Chairs shall be elected for two-year terms, once renewable.

 The CFW Chair or Co-Chairs shall appoint CFW members to serve on the following standing committees on an annual basis and at other times, as necessary or desired:

 - Communications Committee;

 The CFW Chair or Co-Chairs may: establish ad hoc committees or task forces, as needed or desired; appoint CFW members to serve on these ad hoc committees or task forces; and appoint CFW nonmembers to serve on standing committees and ad hoc committees or task forces as nonvoting members.

 IV.
 SELECTION OF CHAIR OR CO-CHAIRS